 The research team has been working its way across the six regions of the United States as defined by the jurisdictions of the corresponding regional higher education commissions and associations.
 Data has been collected in New England (2014-2015), the Mid-Atlantic region (2015-2016), Texas (2016-2017), and Florida (2017-2018).
-In 2020, a study of the Western and Pacific Northwest regions got underway in partnership with University of Hawaii's Bridge to Hope program, and a team of student parent researchers attending two- and four-year institutions across the University of Hawaii system.
+In 2020, a study of the Western and Pacific Northwest regions got underway in partnership with University of Hawaii's Bridge to Hope program, and a team of parenting student researchers attending two- and four-year institutions across the University of Hawaii system.
 In 2021, the research team is initiating new partnerships to support data collection in the remaining regions, in order to finalize a complete national dataset.

-Current and past contributors to the Student Parents on Campus Research Initiative include Dr. Autumn R. Green and Sarah Galison of the Wellesley Centers for Women; Dr. Nicole Parsons of Curry College; Dr. Sheila Katz, Yen Ni "Annie" Pham, and Suezen Salinas of the University of Houston; Sahar Haghighat of George Mason University; Teresa Bill of the University of Hawaii; and Karissa Gibbs, Isis Patterson, and Meghan Cane of Endicott College.
+Current and past contributors to the Parenting Students on Campus Research Initiative include Dr. Autumn R. Green and Sarah Galison of the Wellesley Centers for Women; Dr. Nicole Parsons of Curry College; Dr. Sheila Katz, Yen Ni "Annie" Pham, and Suezen Salinas of the University of Houston; Sahar Haghighat of George Mason University; Teresa Bill of the University of Hawaii; and Karissa Gibbs, Isis Patterson, and Meghan Cane of Endicott College.